All you need to know about credit card Chargeback, from key concepts to answering the most frequently asked questions.

 Can a Chargeback be reversed?

 - Anything is possible!
 Communicating with the buyer is the best thing a merchant can do to reverse a chargeback.
 They should also have all records and act promptly to get ahead of the situation.
-The chargeback can´t be canceled but can be reversed and the merchant can recover the money.
+The chargeback can´t be cancelled, but can be reversed and the merchant can recover the money.

 Is there chargeback insurance?